-The Immigrant Victims Representation Project (IVRP) is a sub-department of the Immigration Department at Catholic Social services.
+The Immigrant Victims Representation Project (IVRP) is a sub-department of the Immigration Department at Catholic Charities.
 It was founded in 2008 to address the particular needs of immigrant survivors of abuse, exploitation, trafficking and other crimes.

 IVRP staff educate clients on their rights, connect them with wraparound survivor services, and help them apply for lawful immigration status, such as the U-visa, T-visa, a green card through the Violence Against Women Act, or Special Immigrant Juvenile status.